Arctodus: Intermontane Plateaus

 A reconstruction of Rancholabrean New Mexico (White Sands).

 The Intermontane Plateaus had the highest number of Arctodus simus specimens south of the ice sheets.
 The region has yielded some of the largest specimens of A. simus, including what was once the largest specimen on record, from Salt Lake Valley, Utah.

-In contrast with other parts of North America, the plateaus received more rainfall during the Late Pleistocene, greatly expanded the range of subalpine parkland, piñon-juniper & ponderosa woodlands, sagebrush grasslands and pluvial lakes where desert exists today.
-The mid-Wisconsian U-Bar Cave, New Mexico, was vegetated by sagebrush, grasses, and woodlands.
-Notable fauna which lived alongside Arctodus simus included Shasta ground sloth, shrub-ox, pronghorns (Stockoceros, Capromeryx), Camelops, Odocoileus, horses, Lynx, puma, black bear, mountain goats, prairie dogs, and Stock's vampire bat.
+In contrast with other parts of North America, the plateaus received more rainfall during the Late Pleistocene, greatly expanding the range of subalpine parkland, piñon-juniper & ponderosa woodlands, sagebrush grasslands and pluvial lakes where desert exists today.
+Arctodus simus has been recovered from the mid-Wisconsian U-Bar Cave, New Mexico, alongside Shasta ground sloth, shrub-ox, pronghorns (Stockoceros, Capromeryx), Camelops, Odocoileus, horses, Lynx, puma, black bear, mountain goats, prairie dogs, and Stock's vampire bat.
 Dire wolves were also found in association with Arctodus simus, and both species are the most common large carnivorans of Rancholabrean New Mexico.
 Beyond Utah and New Mexico, other important US specimens have also been found in Arizona, eastern California, Idaho, Nevada, and eastern Oregon.

 The Intermontane Plateaus extended into central Mexico, with the Mexican Plateau sharing the Late Pleistocene mesic savanna and piñon–juniper woodland ecoregion with the southwestern USA.
 While Arctodus was limited to the Mexican plateau, the typical tropical thorn scrub and scrub woodland of the plateau was seemingly prime habitat for tremarctine bears.
-An Arctodus simus individual from Cedral, San Luis Potosí, inhabited closed vegetation, based on the individual's δ^{13}C signature.
-Consuming C_{3} resources, its diet may have incorporated local C_{3} specialists such as tapir, llamas, camels, and Shasta ground sloth along with browsed vegetation.
-The site, incorporating trees, herbs and cacti, hosted an open gallery forest near grassland or scrub with a humid climate.
+An Arctodus simus individual from Cedral, San Luis Potosí, inhabited closed vegetation, with its diet possibly incorporating local C_{3} specialists such as tapir, llamas, camels, and Shasta ground sloth along with browsed vegetation.
+The site hosted an open gallery forest near grassland or scrub with a humid climate.
 Similar highland remains have been recovered from Jalisco, Michoacán, Puebla, State of Mexico, and Zacatecas.